janvarga94/road-picker/README.md

 # road-picker
-Amble to find way from point A to point B (maps, mazes..)
+Able to find way from point A to point B (maps, mazes)